 Methylcobalamin and cyanocobalamin are the two common sources of vitamin B12 supplements.

-Look for supplements containing Methylcobalamin.
-This is believed to be the active form of vitamin B12 and remains in the body longer.
+Look for supplements containing Methylcobalamin or where possible both.
+These are believed to be the active form of vitamin B12 and remains in the body longer.

 Feeling tired or loss of energy?
 Confused or memory not what it used to be?
 Can all be signs that you are running low on B12.

 But there are more severe forms of vitamin B12 deficiency can cause anaemia or nervous system damage.

 Vitamin B12 is a nutritional concern for vegetarians and vegans because you’re more likely to be low because it is generally found in animal foods